praveenjadhav1510/HackvyuhaHACKV20/README.md

 * This is a hackathon prototype built for **HackVyuha 2025 - Aerowire** challenge.
 * For production use, security and API usage limits should be properly handled.

----

-Let me know if you want to add screenshots, demo links, or deployment steps!